neilk/octopress/source/_posts/2002-06-01-undesigning-cherokee-syllabary.markdown

 Cherokee is unique in that it's a script for a Native American language invented indigenously, by a person not literate in any language.
 [Sequoyah](http://en.wikipedia.org/wiki/Sequoyah) had seen the "talking leaves" used by Westerners, and determined to bring the innovation to Cherokee.
-After a decade experimentation he created a "syllabary" (one character per syllable) which worked well for the language, and soon afterwards it was brought to hot metal type.
+After a decade experimentation he created a "syllabary" (one glyph per syllable) which worked well for the language, and soon afterwards it was brought to hot metal type.
 Cherokee newspapers were created, and Bibles printed.